 Au Pair Car Use

 Upon arrival, host families and au pairs are urged to sit down together and agree on rules regarding use of the family car.
-Because your au pair is a “family member,” you should consider what rules you would consider reasonable for your own adult children.
-While an au pair should recognize that use of a car during her year is a privilege, not a right, giving your au pair access to a car will help her feel less isolated and more independent during the year, especially if you live in an area with limited public transportation.
+Because your au pair is a “family member,” you should consider what rules you would find reasonable for your own adult children.
+While an au pair should recognize that use of a car during her year is a privilege, not a right, giving your au pair access to a car will help her feel less isolated and more independent during the year – especially if you live in an area with limited public transportation.

 Au Pair Phone Use

 Most host families agree that providing a cell phone for their au pairs is necessary so they may get in touch with her both while she’s on duty and off.
 Family plans often allow families to add another cell phone account for a minimal cost.
 There are also cell phones that allow you to pay-as-you-go.
 It is your responsibility to let your au pair know what her limits are with regard to making phone calls and texting.
 If there are consequences to going over those limits (i.e. your au pair covers the cost), be sure that she understands these as well.
 Rules regarding when she should be on the phone should be included in your House Rules.
 We also recommend reminding your au pair about the dangers of texting while driving.

 Your au pair will likely want to use a computer to keep in touch with friends and family back home through email and Skype.
 Most au pairs will also use a computer to check favorite websites from back home and visit popular social media sites.
 Some au pairs bring their own laptops and others rely on their host family’s computers for online access.
 In any case, we encourage you to think about what computer, if any, will be available for your au pair to use and when she will have access to it.

 You’ll also want to talk to your au pair about protecting your family’s privacy when online.
 If it is important to you to keep photos and information about your family off of popular social media sites, make sure your au pair is aware of this.

 Au Pair Curfew